Heavy rainfall floods streets across RI, Mass.

 EAST PROVIDENCE, R.I.
-(WPRI) — Sudden downpours sent water gushing down streets across the state Tuesday afternoon, flooding roadways and leaving drivers stranded.
+(WPRI) — Sudden downpours sent water gushing down streets across Southern New England Tuesday afternoon, flooding roadways and leaving drivers stranded.

-A Flash Flood Warning is in effect for Kent and Providence counties in Rhode Island, as well as Bristol County in Massachusetts, through 6:15 p.m.
+The National Weather Service issued a Flash Flood Warning for Kent and Providence counties, as well as Bristol County in Massachusetts, but it has since expired.

-The Rhode Island Department of Transportation (RIDOT) is warning everyone to drive cautiously and avoid flooded roadways.

 12 News spotted a man kayaking down Pleasant Valley Parkway, which was flooded with several feet of water.
-A snowplow was also seen clearing water from the road as residents scooped water out of their cars with buckets.
+Residents were seen scooping water out of their previously submerged cars with buckets as a snowplow cleared water from the street.

 WATCH: Man kayaks down Pleasant Valley Parkway (Story continues below.)